dfenerski/ui5-sample-native-state/README.md

 # Conclusion

 We've shown a way to manage state using TypeScript and ES classes only - zero dependencies were needed.
 We've exposed type-safe "read" access and strongly typed model setters for any mutations we might need to run.
-This pattern can be greatly expanded, but its performance limits are the performance limits of `JSONModel` itself.
+This pattern can be greatly expanded, while its performance limits are the performance limits of `JSONModel` itself.
 We've delegated as much as possible to the framework itself, while building a nice API for ourselves.

 As mentioned, some things may be missing.
 In any case, please try the app / the pattern for yourself.
 The app was generated using `yo easy-ui5 ts-app` so a `npm install && npm run start` should spin up an instance for you.